One 6% yielder I'd buy and one I'd sell

-Royston Wild has no position in any shares mentioned.
-The Motley Fool UK owns shares of and has recommended ASOS.
+Ian Pierce has no position in any shares mentioned.
+The Motley Fool UK has recommended British Land Co.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.